-To customize this chart for your own needs and to get more accurate numbers:
+To customize this chart for your own needs and to get more accurate numbers try these reliable calculations:

-- to gain muscle with a slow metabolism, start with your current bodyweight and multiply by 13 to get total daily calories
+- gain muscle with a slow metabolism, start with your current body weight and multiply by 13 to get total daily calories

-- to lose fat with a fast metabolism, start with your current bodyweight and multiply by 13 to get total daily calories
+- lose fat with a fast metabolism, start with your current body weight and multiply by 13 to get total daily calories

 None of the numbers from the chart or from the above calculations will be 100% exact.
 You will need to adjust calories and macronutrients based on your own bodily needs.
-For example, you may need to increase protein for gaining muscle or decrease carbs for losing fat, but those adjustments should be based on your results after the first couple weeks of dieting.
+For example, you may need to increase protein to gain muscle or decrease carbs for losing fat, but those adjustments should be based on your results after the first couple of weeks of dieting.

 Be sure to exercise at least 3 times a week for 30-45 minutes per session to see optimum results.

 Increasing your protein intake and decreasing your carbohydrate intake will help you to maintain (or even gain) muscle while losing fat on a weight loss diet.
-Don’t make the mistakes of the high carb dieters before you.
-Take advantage of our currently knowledge of macronutrient nutrition to burn fat faster than ever!
+Don’t make the mistakes of the high-carb dieters before you.
+Take advantage of our current knowledge of macronutrient nutrition to burn fat faster than ever!

 But don’t take my word for it.
 Let’s see what JB has to say about it: